 Sometimes it takes so very little to give an unexpected twist to the reality we are accustomed to.

 Who’s going to question you at the luggage and passport controls of an overcrowded international airport?
-Surely you’re back from a week-end at Disneyland and your kids are with their mother.
+Surely you’re back from a week-end at Disneyland and your kids are somewhere behind you with their mother.

-It’s all it takes to highjack the stark utilitarian architecture of an airport terminal and give, even if it’s for a short moment, a fresh turn to normality.
+It’s all it takes to highjack the stark utilitarian architecture of an airport and give, even for a short moment, a fresh turn to normality.